mozilla/bedrock/docs/cms.rst

   ``mozorg/test_page.html``.
 - If you don't set a custom template name, Wagtail will infer it from the model's
   name: ``<app_label>/<model_name (in snake case)>.html``
+- All new models must be added to the config for the DB exporter script.
+If you do not, the page will not be correctly exported for local development and will break for anyone using that DB export file.
+See `Add your new model to the DB export`, below.

 Django model migrations
 -----------------------